OrfeasZ/ZHMModSDK/README.md

 # ZHM Mod SDK

-A modding SDK and mod loader for HITMAN 3 by IO Interactive.
+A modding SDK and mod loader for HITMAN 3.

 ## Description

-TODO
+This is a community-made modding SDK and mod loader for HITMAN 3.
+Its purpose is to allow users to easily download and use mods, and make the creation of more complex runtime mods easier for developers.

+Right now it's at a very early stage, with only a few aspects of the engine exposed, but the plan is to further extend it to support basic entity, AI, and item manipulation.

 ## Usage

-1. Download the latest version of the mod loader and the mods by going to the [actions tab](https://github.com/OrfeasZ/ZHMModSDK/actions?query=workflow%3ABuild), clicking on the top run result, and then clicking on `mod-loader-RelWithDebInfo` and `mods-RelWithDebInfo`.
-This will download two zip files that contain the mod loader and a few mods respectively.
+1. Download the latest version of the mod loader and the mods by going to the [here](https://github.com/OrfeasZ/ZHMModSDK/releases/latest), and downloading `mod-loader-RelWithDebInfo.zip` and `mods-RelWithDebInfo.zip`.
+These zip files contain the mod loader and a few mods respectively.

 2. Extract the contents of the `mod-loader-RelWithDebInfo.zip` archive to `<drive>:\Path\To\HITMAN3\Retail`, where `<drive>:\Path\To\HITMAN3` is the path to your Hitman 3 installation directory.
 This will be at `C:\Program Files\EpicGames\HITMAN3` by default.
 Make sure that you extract the files in the `Retail` folder and not the root `HITMAN3` folder.